Dev-DineshYadav/react-celebrity-app/README.md

 npm run build
 ```

-This will create an optimized production build in the `.next` directory.
+This will create an optimized production build.
 To start the production server, use:

 ```bash
 npm start